therealandrewholland/find_client_onenote/README.md

 ![05_system_tray](Screenshots/05_system_tray.png)

 ---

-## Using the AutoTask ticket look-up
+## Using the AutoTask Ticket Lookup
 1. Run the `.exe` file.
 2. Highlight text and press the default shortcut, `Ctrl+Z`.
 3. The application will open a web browser and search in AutoTask for tickets that contain the highlighted text in their title or description.

 ---

-### Please shoot me a message if you have any issues or bugs and I will work quickly to get them fixed!
-Also, make sure to check out the GitHub issues sections because I may post temporary fixes / workarounds there before a push a full fix!![image]
+### Please shoot me a message if you have any issues or bugs, and I will work quickly to get them fixed!
+Also, make sure to check out the GitHub issues section because I may post temporary fixes / workarounds there before pushing a full fix!